Table of Contents

 When someone you love gets older and begins to need additional help, it can be difficult to decide on the best option for their care.
-Whether you're concerned about your mother, who now needs help buttoning her favorite sweater, or your grandfather, who keeps forgetting to take his pills on time, taking steps to plan for the future (and assisted living costs) could help ensure they are protected.
+Whether you're concerned about your mother, who now needs help buttoning her favorite sweater, or your grandfather, who keeps forgetting to take his pills on time, taking steps to plan for the future and assisted living costs for your loved ones could help ensure they are protected.

 Assisted Living Basics

-Assisted living is designed for seniors or disabled people who don't need full-time care in a nursing home, but still require some assistance with tasks like taking their medication, getting dressed or eating.
-If your loved one can still perform some tasks independently but needs day-to-day help, your family may want to consider assisted living.
+Assisted living is designed for seniors or disabled people who don't need full-time care in a nursing home but still require some assistance with tasks like bathing, getting dressed or eating (referred to as activities of daily living or ADLs).
+Approximately 70% of the American population will need assistance with ADLs at some point.1 If your loved one can still perform some tasks independently but needs day-to-day help, your family may want to consider assisted living.

 Assisted living services can be offered at stand-alone care facilities or in specially designed retirement communities.
 Long-term care, which includes assisted living and residential care, often becomes a consideration for many families as parents, grandparents or other relatives age.